erikgrinaker/toydb/README.md

 ## Performance

-Performance is not a primary goal of toyDB, but a bank simulation is included as a basic gauge of concurrent transaction throughput and correctness.
-This creates a set of customers and accounts, and then spawns a set of concurrent workers which makes random transfers between them, retrying serialization failures and verifying invariants (e.g. total balance).
+Performance is not a primary goal of toyDB, but it uses a bank simulation as a basic gauge of throughput and correctness.
+This creates a set of customers and accounts, then spawns several concurrent workers that make random transfers between them, retrying serialization failures and verifying invariants.

-A bank simulation with 8 workers, 100 customers, 10 accounts each, and 1000 transactions can be run against a toyDB server on `localhost:9605` as:
+A simulation with 8 workers, 100 customers, 10 accounts each, and 1000 transactions can be run against a toyDB server on `localhost:9605` as:

 ```sh